Soundbytes/theme_supermint/docs/source/03a-theme-options.rst

 -----

+.. index:: Option; theme-mega-menu

 *****************
 Mega menu options
 *****************
  Options when a parent page displays a Stack as mega-menu

 -----